mehak-agr/algorithms/README.md

 # Algorithms
-Given in this repository are some of the many interesting problems out there on multiple competitive sites along with their algorithmic and code solutions.
+Given in this repository are some of the many comapnywise interesting problems out there on multiple competitive sites along with their algorithmic and code solutions.